 After law school, Austin and Christie moved their family back to the farm and ranch where they knew they could instill in their children strong Montana values.
 Austin worked at a law firm in Plentywood before opening his own practice in Culbertson.

 In 2010, Austin was elected to serve as the Representative for House District 34, defeating a two-term incumbent Democrat in what was one of the most expensive State House races in Montana history.
 Having quickly noticed the extent of the disconnect between Helena bureaucrats and political insiders and the rest of the people across Montana, Austin took on leadership roles within his caucus and was elected Speaker Pro Tempore (deputy Speaker) in just his second session of service.

 Then, in 2015 and again in 2017, Austin was elected by all 100 members of the State House — Republicans and Democrats alike — to lead them as Speaker of the House.
 He was one of the youngest people to serve as Speaker in Montana history, and the only two-term Speaker since term limits were imposed.

 After serving his maximum four legislative sessions, and presiding over a 2017 Special Session in which he led a united Republican caucus to defeat multiple tax increase attempts by the Democratic governor, Austin returned home to live under the laws he helped pass.

-Upon seeing the unconscionable lack of prosecutions coming out of the County Attorney’s office while illegal drugs and drug related crimes rocked his community, Austin decided to take on the challenge and in 2018 was elected Roosevelt County Attorney.
+Upon seeing the unconscionable lack of prosecutions coming out of the County Attorney’s office while illegal drugs and drug related crimes rocked his community, Austin decided to take on the challenge and was elected Roosevelt County Attorney.
 In 2020, Austin was elected Montana’s 25th Attorney General, garnering 59% of the vote in the General Election to win by a margin of over 100,000 votes.